zawmtun/slingr/README.md

-# sling.workflow
+# slingr

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of sling.workflow is to facilitate data analysis workflow of the SLING lab projects.
+The goal of slingr is to facilitate data analysis workflow of the SLING lab projects.

 ## Installation